NixOS/rfcs/rfcs/0132-meson-builds-nix.md

 In particular, many changes have been introduced that impact compatibility outside Linux and NixOS niches.
 These issues can hinder development on other platforms, including but not limited to Unix-like systems.

-In light of this state of things, propose a novel alternative to the current buildsystem infrastructure.
+In light of this state of things, we propose a novel alternative to the current building infrastructure.

 We expect to accomplish, among other goals,